Last Updated on

 - Think of everyday simple things first.
 It is practically impossible for them to ask you only the things you do not know.

 - Rapids are supposed to mimic the routine Accident and emergency pile of radiographs.
 There are no shortcuts.
 The more you do, the more you are aware of certain subtle types of fractures especially in pediatric radiographs and in severely osteopenic bones.
 I doubt anyone will pick up a subtle toddler’s fracture in the exam if they haven’t seen it before.

 More FRCR related sources at RadioGyan.com

-Last Updated on October 6, 2019 The motive behind starting RadioGyan was to provide concise information to radiology residents and practitioners on specific topics which are often neglected during residency.
+Last Updated on January 6, 2020 The motive behind starting RadioGyan was to provide concise information to radiology residents and practitioners on specific topics which are often neglected during residency.
 The FRCR exam is one such topic.
-I have always had a lot of questions about the same and the lack of …
+I have always had a lot of questions about the same and the lack of definite answers for …

-Last Updated on October 24, 2019 FRCR 2A notes by Dr. Tamer Elhiti Dr. Tamer Elhiti had compiled excellent hand-written notes for the FRCR 2A exam.
+Last Updated on November 18, 2019 FRCR 2A notes by Dr. Tamer Elhiti Dr. Tamer Elhiti had compiled excellent hand-written notes for the FRCR 2A exam.
 He has also agreed to share all these FRCR 2A notes with all of us for FREE.
-He has covered the exam topics under the following headings: Gastrointestinal radiology.
-Genitourinary …
+He has covered the exam topics under the following headings: Gastrointestinal radiology. …

 Check out other radiology resources at RadioGyan!